EmbeddedEnterprises/cmake-ts/README.md

 }
 ```

+## Workflow

+While it is desirable to perform a full build (all configurations) within a CI environment, long build times hinder local package development.
+Therefore cmake-ts knows not only the `build` target but also two other targets:

+- `nativeonly` -> Builds the native code **only** for the runtime cmake-ts is running on.
+This is useful if you'd like to run some unit tests against the compiled code.
+When running `cmake-ts nativeonly`, cmake-ts will determine the runtime, ABI and platform from the nodejs environment, and build only the configuration required to run on this platform.
+- `osonly` -> Builds the native code for all configurations which match the current operating system.
+This is useful for those developing for example an electron addon and want to test their code in electron.
+In such a case, you would specify electron and nodejs runtimes for several platforms in your configuration and you can use `cmake-ts osonly` to build a local package you can install in your application.
+- **HINT**: For both `osonly` and `nativeonly`, the specified CMake Toolchain files are ignored since I assume you got your toolchain set up correctly for your **own** operating system.

 ## Cross Compilation

 This module supports cross-compilation from Linux to MacOS and Windows, givena correct toolchain setup.
 There is a docker container which has a cross-toolchain based on CLang 7 setup for Windows and MacOS which might be used in a CI.